se-edu/se-book/oopDesign/objects/basic/text.md

 <tip-box>

-Examples:
+:package: The interface and implementation of some virtual-world objects in our example:

-* Adam: the interface might have a method getAge(Date asAt); the implementation of that method is not visible to other objects.
+* `Adam`: the interface might have a method `getAge(Date asAt)`; the implementation of that method is not visible to other objects.

 </tip-box>